athowes/athowes/README.md

 * Previously, I completed my PhD in [statistics and machine learning](https://statml.io/) at Imperial College London.
 * You can learn more about me at my website [athowes.github.io](https://athowes.github.io/).
-* I'm always looking to improve at writing clear, concise, efficient, reproducible code.
+* I'm always looking to improve at writing good code, and welcome suggestions.
-Any suggestions, let me know!
-I predominantly program in R.
-Over time, I'd like to become multilinual by [learning Python](https://github.com/athowes/tutorial?tab=readme-ov-file#learning-python-as-an-r-user) (and maybe Julia?): advice welcome.
+I predominantly program in R, and over time would like to become multilinual by [learning Python](https://github.com/athowes/tutorial?tab=readme-ov-file#learning-python-as-an-r-user) or perhaps Julia.
 * I'm currently reading: [The Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/), see [`reading`](https://github.com/athowes/reading).
 * You may be interested in these [`resources`](https://github.com/athowes/resources) I've found useful, or what I'm learning about via [`tutorial`](https://github.com/athowes/tutorial).